Facesitting: Components

 Facesitting is common among dominant and submissive individuals, for demonstrating superiority and for sexual gratification.
 The full-weight body-pressure, smothering, moisture, body odors, and darkness can be perceived as powerful sexual attractions or compulsions.
 The person sat upon may be in bondage, sexually submissive, or simply held down by the body-weight of the other person.
 In some cases, the submissive will consume the dominant's bodily wastes or be subjected to the dominant's flatulence.
-While the dominant is sitting on the submissive, the submissive might also lick their anus.
+While the dominant is sitting on the submissive, the submissive might also lick their genitals while smelling their anus.
 In facesitting, the dominant may defecate on the submissive's face.
-Often, the dominant will flatuate on the submissive, which is often perceived as a sexual attraction.
+Sometimes, the dominant will flatulate on the submissive, which is often perceived as a sexual attraction.